 - 1. The training unit supervisor will serve as a liaison with the State Academy staff (CALEA 33.4.3d). - Upon completing the State of Alabama accredited police academy, all new officers are required to participate in a field-training program for a minimum of one hundred and eighty (180) hours, the equivalent of fifteen (15) rotations on patrol, based upon a three (3) day rotation of twelve (12) hours (CALEA 33.4.3a). - a.
 If at any point during the Field Training Program it is determined the new officer may have a correctable problem or weakness that the assigned FTO is unable to correct, a Division Commander may reassign the officer to another FTO for "remedial" training in the problem area. - b.
-If a trainee fails, the FTO program and the probationary period may be extended at the discretion of the Chief of Police. - 3.
+If a trainee is unable to successfully complete the FTO program, their training and probationary period may be extended at the discretion of the Chief of Police. - 3.
 New officers will follow a rotation schedule in order to experience a variety of law enforcement duties (CALEA 33.4.3f). - 4.
 The Field Training Program shall be organized, equitably evaluated and closely supervised.
-Field training officers will report all matters concerning administration, supervision and evaluation of the F.T.O. program to the Administrative Division Commander via the chain of Command (CALEA 33.4.3c).

-- 5. FTOs should complete a daily observation and evaluation report form in accordance with the Field Training Program Procedure on all trainees before the end of their shifts.
-FTOs shall also complete an end of phase report on all trainees, which will be submitted to the Division Commander (CALEA 33.4.3h). - 6.
-FTOs will follow the Field Training Program standardized guidelines for the evaluation of recruits, which shall include (CALEA 33.4.3g): - a.
-Appearance; - b.
-Attitude; - c.
-Knowledge; - d.
-Performance; and - e.
-Relationships with the community, fellow officers and supervisors. - 7.
-The Field Training Program guidelines are not meant to take place of, nor does it supersede the Decatur Police Department's rules and regulations, written directives, criminal codes, or city ordinances. - 8.
-The Administrative Division Commander will conduct an exit interview of any FTO wishing to discontinue with the program.
+Field training officers will report all matters concerning administration, supervision and evaluation of the F.T.O. program to the Administrative Division Commander via the chain of Command (CALEA 33.4.3c). - 5.
+FTOs should complete a daily observation and evaluation report form (DOR) in accordance with the Field Training Program Procedure on all trainees before the end of their shifts.
+FTOs shall also complete an end of phase report on all trainees. - 6.
+End of Phase Reports will be submitted to the shift FTO supervisor for approval, who shall forward the report to the training unit (CALEA 33.4.3h). - 7.
+FTOs will follow the Field Training Program standardized guidelines for the evaluation of recruits, which shall include (CALEA 33.4.3g):

+- a.
+Appearance;

+- b.
+Attitude;

+- c.
+Knowledge;

+- d.
+Performance; and

+- e.
+Relationships with the community, fellow officers and supervisors.

+- 8. The Field Training Program guidelines are not meant to take place of, nor does it supersede the Decatur Police Department's rules and regulations, written directives, criminal codes, or city ordinances.